kjledger-NOAA/AFSC_eDNA/pink_herring_diet/1_decontamination_and_prelim_analysis.md

     ## [1] 143

-note: sample name PC-29 is actually the negative control from plate 28
+note: sample name “PC-29” is actually the negative control from plate 28

-Before diving into the decontamination steps, let’s get a feel for what the data look like.
+before diving into the decontamination steps, let’s get a feel for what the data look like.

 ### positive controls